saltcute/kook-pixiv-chan/README.md

 npm install
 ```

-Note: the node module `sharp` may not be currectly installed in Mainland China.
-Please consider using a proxy.

-Copy `./src/configs/template-auth.ts` to `./src/configs/auth.ts` and fill in your KOOK bot token.
+Copy `./src/configs/template-auth.ts` to `./src/configs/auth.ts`.
+Fill in your KOOK bot token, Aliyun ID and secret.

 Copy `./src/configs/template-config.ts` to `./src/configs/config.ts` and set as you need.